Escape to the Hidden Jewel of Oman

 The best time to visit Oman is between November and mid-March, when the cooler air brings the mountain scenery sharply into focus and daytime temperatures average 25°C. For the rest of the year, much of Oman is oppressively hot and hazy, particularly between May and August.

-Call us on 858 523 9000 to start planning your vacation to Six Senses Zighy Bay
+To start planning your holiday to Six Senses Zighy Bay

 Six Senses Zighy Bay is located on the Northern Peninsula of Oman, only two hours from Dubai, the closest international airport.
 It is set under a dramatic mountain on one side and a long sandy beach on the other.

 Zighy Bay is the ideal antidote to the large scale continual construction work in Dubai and is located in the peaceful haven of Northern Oman.
 The resort has 82 pool villas and beautifully blends the traditional rustic Omani architectural techniques with a modern innovative twist, offering a subtle sense of luxury, masterfully crafted with the appreciation of the local surroundings.
 There are a number of differing room types to suit any party size and requirements.